facebookresearch/SmoothedMakarovBounds/README.md

-# Assumption-lean inference on treatment effect distributions
+# Risk-aware A/B testing through efficient inference on treatment effect distributions without a margin assumption

 About
-This repository provides the code for the paper "Assumption lean inference on treatment effect distributions".
+This repository provides the code for the paper "Risk-aware A/B testing through efficient inference on treatment effect distributions without a margin assumption."
 It provides methodology for estimating Makarov bounds on the c.d.f. of the treatment effect in A/B tests and reproduces the synthetic experiments in the paper.

 #### Project structure
 - *methodology.py* contains the core methodology and estimation algorithms